romland/itemLens/README.md

 4. Add an action to **URL Encode** the shortcut input.
 5. Add an action to **Open URLs**, and construct the URL to point to your app's capture route with the encoded input attached as a query parameter (e.g., `[https://dev.providi.nl/timeline?pasteText=](https://dev.providi.nl/timeline?pasteText=)[Encoded Input]`).

+### Dependencies (Optional but highly recommended)
+To enable the automatic downloading and archiving of videos from YouTube, Twitter, and hundreds of other sites, you must install `yt-dlp` on your server host.
+- **Ubuntu/Debian:** `sudo apt install yt-dlp` (or use pip/brew for the latest version)
+- If `yt-dlp` is not found, itemLens will silently fall back to downloading the site as a static HTML page.

 It's a bit of a hack, but once you set it up, "Send to itemLens" will sit right there in your iOS share sheet.